Car Test Centre, England

 How does Stoke-on-Trent (Newcastle-Under-Lyme) compare to the UK average?

-How many tests are taken at Stoke-on-Trent (Newcastle-Under-Lyme) each year?
+How many driving tests does Stoke-on-Trent (Newcastle-Under-Lyme) record?

 Which driving test centres are near Stoke-on-Trent (Newcastle-Under-Lyme)?